refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `onError`

--   `authProvider`'s `checkError` method renamed to `onError`.
--   `onError` method now requires promises to be resolved in all cases, with a return type of `OnErrorResponse`
--   `onError` method expects promises to be resolved in all cases.
-You should always resolve the promise with a `success` key and an additional `error` key in case of a failure.
+The `checkError` method of the `authProvider` was changed to `onError`.
+It now requires promises to be resolved in all cases, with a return type of `OnErrorResponse`.
+When resolving the promise, you must always include a `success` key, and in the case of a failure, an additional `error` key.

--   `useOnError` no longer has default redirection.
-You will need to add `redirectTo` property to the `onError` method's return object.
--   `useOnError` component no longer call `logout` method by default.
-You will need to add `logout` property to `true` to the `check` method's return object.
+The `useOnError` component no longer has default redirection, so you need to add the `redirectTo` property to the `onError` method’s return object.
+The component doesn't call the `logout` method by default either, so you need to add the `logout: true` property to the `onError` method's return object.

 ```diff
 const authProvider = {